natu-tech/docs/docs/roadmap/biome.md

 At this point we expect to be one of the most distributed, decentralized and largest conservation networks in the world.

+### Natuverse

+In the Biome era **our goal is to launch the natuverse in the NEAR mainnet**.
+This must include a NFT marketplace in the first cryptown, so the team will develop the functionality to make the natuverse usable.

+At the same time, the team will develop all the functions to make the natuverse a serious player in the market.

-### Core protocol
+### Natu SDK

+It is time to promote and integrate the first dApps in the natuverse.
+This is a crucial moment for the project because great usability means great adoption in the future.

+In the Marine era **our goal is to develop a software development kit (sdk) that enables developers to easily create and deploy their dApps**.

-In this era the team will focus on **incorporating new features to the metaverse**.
+In this era the team will focus on **incorporating new features to the natuverse**.

 There are two crucial aspects to have a secure and competitive metaverse.
 First, **we need to use decentralized identity solutions** and the team will work on provide this.
 Second, **we need to decentralize the hardware** so the costs decreases due to the competence and the adoption increases.

 ### Next roadmap